RPraxedes/cs-web/README.md

 4. run 'php artisan db:seed' so DB has real entries.

+5. copy '.env.example' contents and save to a file '.env' since renaming does not work properly.

+6. run 'php artisan key:generate'.

-5. run 'php artisan serve' to open the dev server.
+7. run 'php artisan serve' to open the dev server.

 # Admin Login: